saadislamm/SPOILER/README.md

 $ gnuplot
 gnuplot> plot 't2.txt' with lines
 ```
 If you see the peaks similar like in peaks_linux.png, your CPU is vulnerable to SPOILER.
 If not, you can try playing with the parameters "PAGE_COUNT, WINDOW and THRESH_OUTLIER".
+For an 11th Gen CPU for example, changing the WINDOW size to 256 worked.
+The reason can be that the store buffer size increases in higher generations.
+Please read the paper for details.

 ## Steps to run in WINDOWS: